Last Updated on March 20, 2023 by Dave Schoenbeck

 The goal is to make your team feel more comfortable coming up with new ideas and trying them out.
-Employees want to be more creative in their jobs but are not accustomed to being asked for this type of input.
+Employees want to be more creative but are not accustomed to being asked for this type of input.

 Your team might need some learning and unlearning to find the right balance.

 You might also need to look at the structure of your business to see if any obstacles are blocking you from creating and building a culture of innovation.

 Employees might feel like it wastes time if an idea must pass through several directors or committees before it’s implemented.
 Instead, try a new approach and see it fail.
 As they say, “Fail fast.”
 Part of the success of a plan starts with the planning.